Faculty & Staff

 B.A., Duquesne University, M.A.R., Yale Divinity School, Ph.D., Yale University

-Dr. Andrew Thompson is the visiting assistant professor of theological ethics and director of the Non-Degree Theological Studies Program at the School of Theology.
+Dr. Andrew Thompson is the assistant professor of theological ethics, director of the Sewanee Ministry Collaborative, and director of the Alternative Clergy Training at Sewanee (ACTS) Program.
 Thompson earned his Ph.D. in Religion from Yale University, and his M.A.R. from Yale Divinity School.
 He also holds a B.A. in Music Performance from Duquesne University.
 Prior to coming to Sewanee, he served as an Episcopal missionary in El Salvador, where, with his wife, the Rev. Leigh Preston, he helped establish a school and rural mission.
 His work at Sewanee also builds on his experience with international development and community supported agriculture.

 Thompson’s research focuses on environmental and social ethics and the work of ethicist H. Richard Niebuhr.
 His first book, All My Holy Mountain: A Christian Ethical Response to Mountaintop Removal Coal Mining, was published in the fall of 2015 by University Press of Kentucky.
 He has also written on mission and on religion and place, and has taught ethics, philosophy, and world religions.